hazzuk/compose-backupdate/README.md

 # compose-backupdate
 <img src="header.webp">

-Bash script for creating scheduled backups, and performing (backed-up) manual updates on Docker compose stacks.
+Bash script for creating scheduled backups, and performing (backed-up) guided updates on Docker compose stacks.

 ## Why?
 Because I needed a tool that was...